Dustin Harris

-Dustin Alexander Harris (born July 8, 1999) is an American professional baseball outfielder and first baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Texas Rangers.
+Dustin Alexander Harris (born July 8, 1999) is an American professional baseball outfielder for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Texas Rangers, Chicago White Sox, and Houston Astros.
 He made his MLB debut in 2024.

 Amateur career

-Harris attended Land o' Lakes High School in Land o' Lakes, Florida.
+Harris attended Land O' Lakes High School in Land O' Lakes, Florida.
 He was named First Team All-State during his senior season in 2017.
-Undrafted out of high school in 2017, Harris attended St. Petersburg College in St. Petersburg, Florida to play college baseball for the Titans.
+Undrafted out of high school in 2017, Harris attended St. Petersburg College in St. Petersburg, Florida, to play college baseball for the Titans.
 He hit .373 with 33 RBI in 2018.
 During the summer of 2018, he played for the Worcester Bravehearts of the Futures Collegiate Baseball League.
 He hit .306/.367/.434/.800 with 2 home runs and 42 RBI, and was named a league All-Star.
 Harris committed to transfer to Florida Atlantic University following his sophomore season.
 In his sophomore season of 2019, he hit .409 with 7 home runs, 42 RBI, and 13 stolen bases.